-Moreover, certain types of supply are exempt from VAT.
+Certain types of supply are exempt from VAT.
 In particular, VAT is not imposed on supply of certain pharmaceuticals and medical equipment, medical services, educational services, nonbanking financial and insurance services, housing and communal services supplied to individuals.

 The tax period is a calendar year.
 The reporting period is a month or a quarter at the option of the taxpayer.
-A VAT return is filed by the 20th day of the month following the reporting period.
-VAT must be paid by the 22nd day of the month following the reporting period.
+A VAT return is filed by the $20^{th}$ day of the month following the reporting period.
+VAT must be paid by the $22^{nd}$ day of the month following the reporting period.